 Moriarty had called him first.

-"I know you're there Shirley."
-He said, turning playful.
+"I know you're there Sherley."
+He said, playful.
+Playful was dangerous.
 "You're thinking of a way to talk me down, like I'm about to jump off the ledge.
 You know there's no way, though, and now you're trying find another way.
 It's like watching a mouse trying to find its way through the maze."

 A pulsing, pounding silence greeted him.